It'z Me

 It'z Me (stylized as IT'z ME) is the second extended play (EP) by South Korean girl group Itzy, released by JYP Entertainment on March 9, 2020.
 The EP features seven tracks, including the lead single "Wannabe", with productions from Galactika, Oak Felder, Oliver Heldens, earattack, Shim Eunji, Collapsedone, Jin by Jin, Sophie, and KASS.

-The EP received positive reviews from critics, who praised the groups evolving sound and empowering themes of self-confidence.
-Upon its release, It'z Me debuted at number 1 on the Gaon Album Chart, number 5 on the US Billboard World Albums chart, and sold over 126,000 units in its first month.
+The EP received positive reviews, with critics praising the group's evolving sound and empowering themes of self-confidence.
+Upon its release, It'z Me debuted at number one on the Gaon Album Chart, number five on the US Billboard World Albums chart, and sold over 126,000 units in its first month.

 Background and release

-"ITZY finished filming the music video for their comeback ahead of their showcase tour in the United States.
+"Itzy finished filming the music video for their comeback ahead of their showcase tour in the United States.
 The exact timing of their comeback is undecided."